 In 2019, the Strokestown Famine walkers will follow in their footsteps, 172 years after their original journey and blaze a new National Famine Way walking trail along the Royal Canal between Strokestown and Dublin.
 The Famine walkers’ journey can be followed in real time at www.nationalfamineway.ie.
 We are inviting local people to join us for stretches of the journey between May 25th and May 30th.
 So why not walk awhile with us, for a short or long stretch.
 Or become an official Walker by registering on www.nationalfamineway.ie keep an eye on the Website for registration to open or browse the wonderful resource that it is with lots from the 2017 Pilot Walk.
-Or come welcome us at our May 30th arrival at the Jeanie Johnston at Custom House Quay and join us in EPIC afterwards for the official Launch of the National Famine Way Trail
+Or come welcome us at our May 30th arrival at Custom House Quay and join us in EPIC afterwards for the official Launch of the National Famine Way Trail

 We would be delighted to have you as part of this event.